Skip to content

 /tv/Arcane (2021)/Season 1 ← needs fixing

-Step 2 — Season folder detection & title confirmation
+Step 2 — Season folder detection

-1. Season folder regex — if the last component matches a known season-folder pattern (Season 1, S02, Series 3, Specials, or localized equivalents like Saison, Staffel, Temporada, Stagione, …), Trailarr walks up one level to the show root.
+Single-season shows (or shows where Plex has only indexed one season so far) leave commonpath stuck inside the season subfolder.
+If the last component of the path matches a known season-folder pattern (Season 1, S02, Series 3, Specials, or localized equivalents like Saison, Staffel, Temporada, Stagione, …), Trailarr walks up one level to the show root.
+Otherwise the path is kept as-is, and the parent folder match described below acts as the safety net.

 Naming conventions that work best